top of page

 free_bus-removebg-preview.png

-We settled on the Fairfield by Marriott Inn & Suites Washington, DC/Downtown.
+The Watergate and Mayflower being a tad out of our price range, we opted to stay at the Fairfield by Marriott Inn & Suites Washington, DC/Downtown.
 We'd loved our Fairmont Hotel accommodations on our Across Canada rail trip and prices are reasonable.
 Plus we could use our Award Points.
 To accommodate all 3 of us, we booked a junior suite.

 It had everything we needed, was clean and comfortable, breakfast was included, there was an on site restaurant (Irish!) and several other restaurants within walking distance.
-Our rate was $387 per night but that was discounted in using our points and a senior discount.
+Our rate was $387 per night but that was discounted by using our points and a senior discount.
 Accommodations in D.C. are horribly expensive so this was a good deal.
 And several buses passed right by or stopped near the hotel, which was handy.

 Wherever you book, you want to make sure you receive complimentary breakfast with your accommodations as dining in DC can be very expensive.
+You also want to get yourself as close to the public transportation you'll be using as possible.

-Morning: Arrive in Washington D.C. and get settled in your accommodations.
+Arrive in Washington D.C. and get settled in your accommodations.
 Familiarize yourself with the transportation system in the area of your accommodations if you haven't already.
 Your accommodations staff can advise you on this.

 Take a spy tour with an actual ex Intelligence operative.